jdemaagd/Learn/fig/FIGMA.md

     - also paste app theme url into dialog
     - make sure it matches path to projects ../ui/theme/Theme.kt
 - Android Studio > Build > Make Project
+- Iterations > make design changes in Figma component > same steps to share with Developer
+- Android View > ui-packages > component > right click > Update UI Package
+- NOTE: work in Android View, these are generated files and not checked into VCS

 ## Gradle